-This course is the first of a two course sequence designed to teach students the skills and knowledge required for becoming a challenge course facilitator.
+(0-2-1)This course is the first of a two course sequence designed to teach students the skills and knowledge required for becoming a challenge course facilitator.
 Topics include set-up, belay systems, climbing techniques, safety procedures, initiatives and debriefing.
 Completion of the course does not guarantee certification.
+Prerequisite: None.
+Offered: On demand.